-The top layer of skin (the epidermis) is composed of layers of cells.
-Each cell has an internal support system formed from proteins (keratins), giving it strength and shape.
-In EB simplex, there is a weakness in one of these proteins (usually type 5 or type 14 keratin, but very occasionally other proteins called kelch-like family member 24, plectin or exophilin 5).
-This protein weakness causes affected skin cells to be more easily damaged.
-When the cells break, they separate from each other, fluid accumulates between them and a blister forms.
+The top layer of skin (the epidermis) is composed of several layers of cells.
+Each layer has an internal support system formed from proteins (keratins), giving the skin strength and shape.
+In EBS, there is a reduction in one of these proteins (usually type 5 or type 14 keratin, but very occasionally other proteins called kelch-like family member 24, plectin or exophilin 5).
+This protein reduction leads to skin weakness resulting in affected skin to be more easily damaged.
+When the cells break, they separate from each other, fluid accumulates between them, and a blister forms.

-The protein weakness is because the DNA in one of the genes is changed (a mutation).
-Many gene changes can cause EB simplex.
+This protein weakness is because the DNA in one of the genes is changed (a mutation).
+Many gene changes can cause EBS.
 Some of these are common and some are only found in one or two families.

 Is epidermolysis bullosa simplex hereditary?

 Yes, it can be inherited in two ways, as an autosomal dominant or as an autosomal recessive way.
 It is usually inherited from an autosomal dominant gene change.
 An autosomal dominant gene change means that one parent affected (has skin changes) by EBS can pass their altered gene on to their children who will then be affected by EBS.
 Either parent who has a dominant form of EBS can pass the condition on to his or her children.
 There is a one in two chance that the child of an affected parent will inherit EBS with every pregnancy.